 Repetitive tasks are disheartening to analysts and prone to human error.
 No coding interface also means fewer opportunities to reuse previous work, adding another disadvantage to Power BI.

 Missing basic features

 There are some notable features that are missing from Power BI.
 They are likely part of the growing pains of a new software, but they do seem common enough to raise an eyebrow as to why they are missing.

 Histograms are a good example.
 If you have a numeric field and you want to create a histogram of the values, there is no easy way to do so without a lot of brute force.
 There are some add-ons by Microsoft and third parties, but they leave much to be desired––as evident from the low ratings they get from reviewers.
 Another feature that appears to be missing is an option to select the top N categories in a bar chart and combine all other values under ‘Other’.
 Creating new data tables to do this feels arduous and like it should be handled by the software.
-Power BI’s point-and-click interface means that the features are limited to the number of icons that can be comfortably placed on the window.
+Compounding on previous Power BI disadvantages, the point-and-click interface means that the features are limited to the number of icons that can be comfortably placed on the window.
 This limited number of options is the trade-off between a versatile, hard-to-learn programming language and an easy-to-learn, point-and-click software.

 At the end of the day, most users decide the benefits of Power BI outweigh its challenges.
 It’s easy to get started and create powerful visualizations.
 Power BI will enable many analysts to create self-serve reports for the first time.
 Like all tools, it has its limitations, but it is the right tool for many applications.
 Like comparing online shopping to the bricks and mortar experience, you might miss some elements of the full-code experience, yet the simplicity and convenience might still captivate you.